Golf license

-The GVB (Golfvaardigheidsbewijs in Dutch, Brevet d´aptitude in French) or golf ability license is a standardised test and licensing process which players of the game of golf must go through in order to be allowed to play on many golf courses in Belgium or the Netherlands.
+The GVB (Golfvaardigheidsbewijs in Dutch, Brevet d´aptitude in French) or golf ability license is a standardised test and licensing process which players of the game of golf must go through in order to be allowed to play on many golf courses in Belgium, Germany or the Netherlands.

+The NGF (Dutch Golf Federation) changed the name to “handicap 54.”

 History

 The GVB was introduced because there are few golf courses in relation to the number of golfers.
 Because there was no requirement previous to the GVB, anyone could play on a public course.
 This led to situations which were hazardous or undesirable to other players.
 In the 1980s the GVB was introduced (in Belgium in 1988) to remedy this problem.
 The GVB is basically a pre-handicap.
 It guarantees a certain level of ability and knowledge of the rules and etiquette.
 The GVB is required for entrance into a golfing association or to play on an official golfing association course although most clubs have their own admittance policy.

 Some clubs and courses (like in a lot of other countries) demand a handicap certificate or certifiable level of play (i.e. handicap 24) for guests.